Rheumatoid arthritis is a type of chronic (ongoing), autoimmune arthritis that causes inflammation (pain and swelling) of the joints in the body.

 - pulmonary fibrosis (inflammation and scarring of the lungs);

 - osteoporosis (a condition where your bones become less dense and prone to fractures); and

 - eye problems such as dry eyes or eye inflammation.

 People with rheumatoid arthritis may have problems with depression and anxiety, especially if they have significant joint damage.

 Although there is not yet a cure for rheumatoid arthritis, with the help of your doctor and rheumatologist, you can manage it by taking steps to decrease the pain and inflammation of the condition.

 Early diagnosis and treatment of rheumatoid arthritis improves the long-term outcome.

 The main aims when treating rheumatoid arthritis are to:

 - improve function and quality of life.

-There are some self-help measures that may help you manage the symptoms of rheumatoid arthritis.
+There are some self-care measures that may help you manage the symptoms of rheumatoid arthritis.